Free Shipping Over $50.

 1. Taking CBD Orally

-You can use CBD oil orally (sublingually), topically, or inhaled.
-If you choose to take CBD orally in an oil, or tincture, measure the recommended dose in a dropper, release the dose under your tongue and hold it there for 60-90 seconds and then swallow what is left.
+Using CBD oil orally is the most popular option.
+However, you can also take it sublingually, topically, or by inhaling it.
+If you choose to take CBD orally in an oil or tincture, measure the recommended dose in a dropper and release the dose under your tongue.
+Try to hold it there for 60-90 seconds, and then swallow what is left.
 Oral CBD should be taken a few times a day for the best benefit.

 2. Topical Method